Expert's Opinion in Molestation Case

 Parents, who began digging at the site May 18, had previously uncovered 300 to 500 bones, Meyers estimated.
 She said she turned over only a sampling of those bones to sheriff's deputies.
 Meyers said she intends to take some of the remaining bones to an independent cult specialist to determine whether they were used as part of satanic rituals.

-[No further reports in the LA Times exist.
-The local papers associated with the Long Beach Tribune, for Pico Rivera and Downey, may have published more information.]
+No further reports in the LA Times exist.
+The local papers associated with the Long Beach Tribune, for Pico Rivera and Downey, published more stories.

 Read a rational explanation for Vicki Meyers confusion in A. A. Panchenko's analysis of